zsfelber/qmlweb/README.md

 Extended Binding : understands impl/block, impl/function, impl/expression, bidirectional, alias flags

 Changed alias implementation to use QMLBinding in a special bidirectional mode, extended to understand &lt;arbitrary property path>.property
+As an extended version of QML we can now use 2-directional Bindings, as well as indirect alias like: property alias aliasprop:aaa.bbb[indexprop];
+property string indexprop;
 Resolving aliases as specified by qml standard (as expected, it doesn't see same object aliases, resolves property/property and property/element overload cases)

 Changed init time load strategy: for a single property (in engine.applyProperties), it aborts when a binding has not yet initialized,